dmitry-naumovich/rw-tickets/README.md

 ALTER SESSION SET "_ORACLE_SCRIPT"=true;
 CREATE USER dzmitry IDENTIFIED BY 12345 DEFAULT TABLESPACE tbs_perm_01 TEMPORARY TABLESPACE tbs_temp_01 QUOTA 20M on tbs_perm_01;
 ```

-Now you can connect to you user:

-`sqlplus dzmitry/12345`

 You need to give necessary permissions to your user:
 ```